kunkel321/Stickies/README.md

 9. List row colors match note back and font colors.
 10. The buttons on the bottom are for mostly ‘note-level’ commands.
 You can Ctrl+Click to select multiple items.
 Multi-selected items can be bulk hidden/unhidden or deleted.
 11. System tray icon right click menu has a few optons such as ‘Start with Windows’ and ‘Open Note ini File.’
 12. The Tips dialog just shows a few tips.
 It also lists the (customizable) hotkey combinations.
+2-17-2025: not in screenshot:  "Stick to window" button in note editor and corresponding dialog.
+"Visual shake" checkbox in alarm dialog.